meldstonerogers/capstone-stonerogers/README.md

 Open the newly create notebook and ceate/select the notebook kernel.

 **Outline Notebook with Markdown and Code Cells:**
-Outline your project with markdown cells with code cells in between:
+Outline your project with markdown cells with code cells in between.
 - Train/Test Data Split
 - Train and Evaluate Linear Regression Model
 - Train and Evaluate Random Forest Regressor
-- Train and Ealuate Decision Tree Model
+- Train and Evaluate Decision Tree Model
 - Train and Evaluate Random Forest Model
 - Results